jcondor98/statistics/docs/homeworks/homework-2.md

 The `sqlite3` database is used to load the dataset and perform any operation on it.
 Though the queries should work with any SQL database, the `run.sh` script will use a `sqlite3` file database.
-Using `sqlite3` eliminates the need of a DMBS server.
+Using `sqlite3` eliminates the need of a DMBS server, making local testing a pleasant process.

 ### About the dataset

-The population units are represented by students.
+The population units are represented by university students.
 Each student has the following attributes:

 Attribute       | Type    | Description
 ----------------|---------|----------------------------------------------------